Fugazi (EP)

-Fugazi, also known as the EP 7 Songs, is the debut eponymous release by the American post-hardcore band Fugazi.
-Unlike all their other releases, Guy Picciotto did not contribute guitar to this record; all guitar was performed by Ian MacKaye.
+Fugazi, also known as the EP 7 Songs, is the debut release by the American post-hardcore band Fugazi.
+As with subsequent release Margin Walker, Guy Picciotto did not contribute guitar to this record; all guitar was performed by Ian MacKaye.
 It was originally recorded in June 1988 and released in November 1988 on vinyl and again in 1989 on the compilation release 13 Songs along with the following EP Margin Walker.
 The photo used for the album cover was taken on June 30, 1988 at Maxwell's in Hoboken, New Jersey.

 Content

 The release features "Waiting Room" which is often seen as the band's most well-known song, notorious for "the attention-getting drop into silence that occurs at the 22-second mark," as well as for its "relentless ska/reggae-inflected drive", and "Suggestion", a "Meters-meets-Ruts thrust."

 Reception

 The band's entry in the Trouser Press record guide, written by Ian McCaleb, Ira Robbins and Mike Fournier, calls the EP an "impressive debut" which "blends a classic DC-core sensibility with a mature, objective outlook and crisply produced mid-tempo songs that are dynamic, aggressive and accessible."
 They write that MacKaye and Picciotto "trade raw emotionalism for an introspective, almost poetic vision, using abstractions in strongly structured compositions like “Bulldog Front” and “Give Me the Cure,” a contemplation on death."
 Andy Kellman of AllMusic calls the EP "excellent".